 Eligibility for the moratorium

-To be eligible for the moratorium you must show that:
+To be eligible for the moratorium you must be facing eviction for nonpayment of rent and you must declare that:

 - You have used best efforts to to obtain all available government assistance for rent or housing